snarkymcsnarkpants/dad_joke_repo/the collection.md

 One Liners

+- Schrödinger's cat walks into a bar.
+And doesn't.
+- I only drink Holy Milk...
+It's pastor-ized.
+- If you rearrange the letters of postmen, they get very angry.
 - When I was growing up plastic surgery was a bit of a taboo subject...
 These days if you mention Botox no one raises an eyebrow.
 - The letter E is the only letter recieving a gift from Santa this year...
 Because all the other letters are Naught-E.
 - I recenlty heard about a new and improved Calculator that works instantly... it's called the Calucu-NOW.